RAjEShVOID/Weather-app/README.md

 🔥 Key Features:
-✅ Real-time Weather Data – Fetches live weather details using OpenWeather API 🌡️ ✅ Dynamic Backgrounds – Changes based on the weather condition for an immersive experience 🎨 ✅ User-Friendly UI – Simple, intuitive, and responsive design for seamless experience 📱 ✅ Error Handling – Displays proper messages for invalid city names or network issues 🚨 ✅ Enter Key Support – Search for cities faster with just the press of the Enter key ⌨️
+✅ Real-time Weather Data – Fetches live weather details using OpenWeather API 🌡️ ✅ User-Friendly UI – Simple, intuitive, and responsive design for seamless experience 📱 ✅ Error Handling – Displays proper messages for invalid city names or network issues 🚨 ✅ Enter Key Support – Search for cities faster with just the press of the Enter key ⌨️